maurog-sec/coalfire-challenge/README.md

 - **S3 Buckets**:
   - Lifecycle policies have been implemented to move rarely accessed data to GLACIER and expire old logs, optimizing costs.
 - **Security**:
-  - The public security group allows SSH and HTTP from any IP, which is a potential risk.
+  - The public security group allows HTTP from any IP, which is a potential risk.
 It is recommended to restrict it to specific IP ranges.
   - The ALB security group allows HTTP from any IP, standard for public load balancers.
   - The private security group allows HTTPS only from the ALB, ensuring that the instances are not directly accessible.

 ### Assumptions
-- The AWS account doesn't exist, so the user will have to provide a valid account-id.
+- The AWS account provided doesn't exist, so the user will have to provide a valid account-id.
 - The user knows the AMI ID for `var.redhat_ami`.
-- The `user_data` script correctly configures the EC2 instances for the application.
+- The `user_data` script configures Apache on the EC2 instances.
 - The application on the EC2 instances is public-facing, and it's configured to listen on port 443 (HTTPS).
 - The S3 bucket names will be unique and comply with AWS naming conventions.
 - The Terraform version used is compatible with all modules.
-- There are some errors in the `terraform plan` due to I don't have an AWS account.
+- There is a few errors in the `terraform plan` due to I don't have an AWS account.

 ## References to Resources Used
   - VPC: [terraform-aws-modules/vpc/aws](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest)